Co+op Forest Carbon Offset Program Slows Climate Change

 2017 – Co+op Forest regenerates farmland

-Seeking a solution to the over one million acres of degraded farmland produced by years of slash-and-burn deforestation in the region, local farmers join with PUR Projet and funders like NCG to undertake a new community-led project, Finca a la Media.
+Seeking a solution to the over one million acres of degraded farmland produced by years of slash-and-burn deforestation in the region, local farmers join with PUR Projet and funders like NCG to undertake a new farmer-led project, Finca a la Media.
 Together, they plant trees to reduce erosion and improve the soil, so farmers don’t have to cut down old growth rainforest for new farmland.
 Farmers also learn methods such as agroforestry and carbon (or regenerative) farming, which according to Project Drawdown, show promise to help slow global warming.
 Trees planted: 1158 Acres of protected forest*: 1907

 *Acres of old-growth forest protected in the San Martin BioCorridor.
 Depending on maturity and species of trees present, each acre is home to between roughly 200 to 600 trees.